dslab-uniud/ppSTL-IJCAI2024/supplementary_material/readme.md

 ### Hyperparameters

-This framework is highly flexible and allows for the setting of multiple hyperparameters.
+The framework is highly flexible and allows for the setting of multiple hyperparameters.
 In this section, we describe the hyperparameters we considered for the hyperparameter search, with some default/example values (see also Appendix E, Table 2, in the [paper](https://github.com/dslab-uniud/ppSTL-IJCAI2024/blob/main/IJCAI_2024_framework_canonical.pdf)).

 ```text
 'dataset_name': 'CMAPSS' - Name of the dataset.
 Based on it, train and test datasets are read (paths are hardcoded in the script) and also the corresponding preprocessing is applied